mpdf/mpdf.github.io/fonts-languages/input-encoding.md

 - `mb_convert_encoding($ansi_encoded_html, 'UTF-8', 'windows-1252')`;

 Note the different order of the parameters, and the different codepage names used by the different functions.
-The codepage names recongnised vary from platform to platform, and your PHP configuration.
+The codepage names recognised vary from platform to platform, and your PHP configuration.

-A list of codepages recognised by iconv() can be found at http://www.gnu.org/software/libiconv/
+A list of codepages recognised by `iconv()` can be found at [http://www.gnu.org/software/libiconv/](http://www.gnu.org/software/libiconv/).

-In PHP5 you can list the codepages recognised by mb_ functions using mb_list_encodings().
+In PHP5 you can list the codepages recognised by `mb_` functions using `mb_list_encodings()`.

 Also note that each function has different ways of failing if illegal characters are encountered.